-I stared out the tinted window.
+I stared out the stained-glass window.
 After the avalanche, the earth was still and the air was silent.
-Everything was white, the sky, the earth and the horizon.
-The moonlight shone through the thick clouds making the fresh snow sparkle and dazzle.
+Everything was white, the sky, the land and the horizon.
+The moonlight shone through the thick clouds making the fresh snow sparkle like a thousand diamonds encrusted onto the earth surface.
 There was no movement across the barren land, no sound, everything had been buried.

 I moved away from the window bending down to pull my thick brown boots on over my bare feet, tucking the ends of my cotton trousers in.
-I tied the laces then straightened up, adjusting my black cotton blouse, rapidly doing up the buttons.
-I glanced out the window again then moved towards the two large cathedral doors ornamented with gold and jewels.
-I tossed my hair back, then pushed on one of the doors lightly with my finger.
+I tied the laces then straightened up, adjusting my black cotton blouse.
+I walked towards the two large cathedral doors ornamented with gold and jewels.
+Pushing the stands of my long hair out of my eyes, I pushed on one of the doors lightly with my finger.
 It swung open, slamming against the side of the cathedral.
 I heard voices of complaint farther back in the cathedral.

-A heavy wind, thick with snowflakes crashed against me, slipping into the cathedral, whooshing past my ears.
-The cold didn’t bother me.
-I slipped into the night, closing the door behind me.
-The barren land before me was lashed with the wind, the trees were bent towards me tossing snow in my face.
+I stepped outside onto the virgin snow.
+It cracked sweetly under my steps.
+The air was frigid, but the cold didn’t bother me.
+I slipped into the night, closing the door behind me, racing across the white landscape.
+The land around me had been lashed with the wind, the trees were bent towards me, heavy with snow and broken branches.

-“Hello Mother,” I whipped around cocking my head to one side.
-Aric was standing behind me, the wind ruffled over his bare chest skin, but didn’t raise any goosebumps.
-The strong wind had stopped me from hearing him coming.
+I whipped around.
+Aric was standing behind me, a slight artic wind ruffled over his bare chest, but didn’t raise any goosebumps.

 He gave me a small smile.

 “I’m an engineer,” he told me as he held out a paper diploma. “ Actually I’m a doctor,” his smile widened.
 I chuckled lightly examining the diploma.

 “Again,” I breathed handing the diploma back to my son. “ Well done.”